Help Your Dog Thrive and Enjoy Life With Canine Massage

 Many pet insurance companies will now pay for complementary therapies (including massage), where it is recommended by your veterinary surgeon.
 So this is an option worth checking out.

-You can complete one of the many short courses available, which allow dog owners to learn some massage techniques to help their dog.
+You can complete one of the many short courses available, which allow you as a dog owner to learn some massage techniques to help your dog.
 Usually these courses cover an introduction to some basic areas such as: anatomy, muscles (structure/movement), canine movement, massage theory, massage techniques - plus practical exercises.

 Completing a short introductory level course will not mean though that you're suitably qualified to work with dogs not owned by yourself.
 To become a canine massage therapist qualified to work with other people's dogs, will require more in-depth training and obtaining a professional qualification.

 The Institute of Complementary Animal Therapies (ICAT), is an example of one-such organisation offering training in canine massage techniques (from certificate to diploma level).

-Would you like information on Canine Massage Therapists for your dog?
-Please email us at email@example.com - we'll be pleased to try and assist, wherever you are in the world!
+Would you like details of Canine Massage Therapists for your dog?
+Please email me at firstname.lastname@example.org - I'll be pleased to try and assist, wherever you are in the world!